 Supple: Describes a wine with smooth and soft tannins, often associated with a pleasing mouthfeel.

-Sur Lie: The practice of aging wine on its lees (sediment) for an extended period, enhancing complexity, texture, and flavor development.
+Sur Lie: The practice of aging wine on its lees for an extended period, enhancing complexity, texture, and flavor development.

 Syrah: A red grape variety known for producing bold, spicy, and full-bodied wines, also known as Shiraz in Australia.